Home

 Fried Chicken Recipe

-Who doesn't love Fried Chicken?
-Everyone I know loves it.
-This is the Fried Chicken Recipe I have used for many years.
+This is the Fried Chicken I have served for many years.
 It is virtually foolproof.

 It is simple, reliable AND delicious.
 But there is a secret or two you need to know if you want your fried chicken to be "perfect."